Lauren245/Book-Search-Engine/README.md

 This project demonstrates the use of modern web development technologies and best practices, including React, GraphQL, Apollo Client, Express, Node.js, and MongoDB.

 ## Installation
 **Note: The app does not need to be installed unless you wish to run the app locally on your machine.
-To just use the app go to [URL HERE]**
+To just use the app go to https://book-search-engine-62x0.onrender.com**

 To install this application, follow these steps:
 1. **Clone the repository:**